martinlaing88/test-project/readme.md

 - **Lifecycle Hook Implementation**
   - Issue: The ngOnInit() method is not properly implemented - it's missing the interface implementation.
-  - Suggestion: Implement the OnInit interface from @angular/core.
+  - Solution: Implemented the OnInit interface from @angular/core.
 - **Error Handling**
   - Issue: The error handling in the subscribe method is incorrect.
 The error parameter is not defined in the callback.
-  - Suggestion: Use the proper error callback in the subscribe method.
+  - Solution: Implemented error callback in the subscribe method.
 - **Type Safety**
   - Issue: Using any[] for users and generic any response type reduces type safety.
-  - Suggestion: Create a proper interface for the user object and use it for typing.
+  - Solution: Create an interface for the user object and use it for typing.
 - **Subscription Management**
   - Issue: No management of the HTTP subscription, which can lead to memory leaks.
-  - Suggestion: Store the subscription and unsubscribe in ngOnDestroy().
+  - Solution: Store the subscription and unsubscribe in ngOnDestroy().
 - **HTTP Error Strategy**
-  - Issue: Direct assignment of error message without proper error handling strategy.
+  - Issue: Direct assignment of error message without error handling strategy.
-  - Suggestion: Implement a more robust error handling approach.
+  - Solution: Implement a more robust error handling approach.
 - **Missing HTTP Error Handling**
   - Issue: No handling for network errors or server errors.
-  - Suggestion: Add proper error handling with status codes and user-friendly messages.
+  - Solution: Add error handling with status codes and user-friendly messages.
 - **Hard-coded API URL**
   - Issue: The API URL is hard-coded in the component.
-  - Suggestion: Use environment configuration or a service for API URLs.
+  - Solution: Use environment configuration or a service for API URLs.

 ## Systems Architecture